jdmejiav/yabd-storage-system/client/README.md

 D for delete a file alredy exist
 E for exit

-The only thing that you need to do is choose the an option and give the required information
+The only thing that you need to do is choose the an option and give the required information.